Relivian/gitea-drone-server/README.md

 This means that Gitea's ssh port (22) can be used alongside an existing ssh service on the host system.
 Simply follow the comments and self-explaining values in the .env file.

-### Setup in setup/create_mysql.sql

-Just make sure that changed password match the according ones in .env

 ### Setup in docker-compose.yml

 Actually here is nothing to do except you want to make changes to the installation for own reasons.